dixonly/esxcliext/README.md

 ```

 ## Install
-The VIB must be install onto the ESXi host.
+The VIB must be installed onto the ESXi host.
 Copy the esxcli-nsx-ext.vib to a an accessible filesystem on the host or a URL that's reachable from the host.
 Use ESXCLI to install the vib.
 For example, to install the VIB at the ESXi root shell from a local file system:

 ```text
 [root@vesxi-001:~] esxcli software vib install -v file:/tmp/esxcli-nsx-ext.vib